crgeary/phaser-starter/README.md

 There are a number of available scripts, but the most useful are:

--   `npm run build` - Create a production build, output to `dist`
+-   `npm start` - Start a development server
--   `npm run watch` - Start a development server
+-   `npm run build` - Create a production build, outputs to `dist`

-For a full list, use: `npm run`
+For a full list use: `npm run`

 ## Itch Deployments